-Instead of copying travel sites like Expedia and Travelocity, Airbnb takes a unique approach toward lodging.
-Part of the “sharing economy,” Airbnb offers you someone’s home as a place to stay, instead of a hotel.
+Airbnb takes a unique approach toward lodging.
+Part of the “sharing economy,” Airbnb offers you someone’s home as a place to stay instead of a hotel.
 On Airbnb, you can find places to crash on your backpacking trip through Europe, or you can find a place to stay for a month during your internship in Los Angeles.
-Also, if you want to rent out extra space in your own home, you can host through Airbnb and make money for allowing a guest to stay the night.
+It’s also a great way to explore a town you’re thinking about moving to, or finding an alternative to traditional hotel options in 2020 if you’re just around for a weekend.
+If you want to rent out extra space in your own home, you can host through Airbnb and make money for allowing a guest to stay the night.

-This all sounds pretty simple, but what is Airbnb exactly?
+This all sounds pretty simple, but there’s much more to Airbnb than you might imagine.
+What is Airbnb exactly?
 Here’s what you need to know about the popular home-sharing site before you book a stay or become a host.

 If you like the listing, you can request to book it.
-The site prompts you to go through a few more steps, like entering in more of your information and including a profile picture.
+The site prompts you to go through a few more steps, like entering in more of your information.
 Once you complete those steps, you can complete your request and pay for your room.
 After your first booking, the process is much quicker and easier.

 Before your reservation is final, however, you must wait for approval from the host, unless your listing is an “instant book” listing, as those listings don’t require host approval.